SigmaSkid/Tearware/README.md

 or use github desktop.

 ## Building a release candidate.
-Navigate to the github repository and run the pack script.
+Navigate to the github repository and run the pack python script.
-Use the .sh file if you're doing it on linux or the .bat file for windows.
 It creates a release folder containing the packaged code.